• Skip to primary navigation

 Once fond of drink, WC was thoroughly reformed under the watchful eye of his formidable mother, Granny Gospel Goodmeter, after she cleaned up The Sonata Saloon.
 Though he irritates her moral sensibilities regularly, the dynamic between them is more comic than combative—Granny serving as his immovable moral anchor, much like a folksy guardian of tradition, and W. C. knowing full well when not to push his luck.

 WC’s favorite pastime is “bird watching,” which consists of observing the ladies of the town as they pass—particularly saloon girls or notably charming women.
 Chief among his interests is Amaryllis O’Shea, whom he is convinced he will one day marry, though it remains debatable whether he fully understands what love entails.
+Even so, his admiration of her is echoed by JP, Rock, and Hurdy who delight in serenading her with Sweet Amaryll, which according to Granny is Sweet Adeline, written for the great-grandmother of her son’s mother-in-law, and which Amaryllis counters was stolen from her great-grandmother Sweet Amaryll.
 He is also the proud father of Sweet Harmony Goodmeter, whose goodness both baffles and delights him.

 Boastful without being cruel, pompous without being dangerous, and endlessly convinced of his own importance, Mayor Goodmeter blusters through life slightly off‑key—never quite in control of the town but always convinced he ought to be conducting.